 A distinguished and in-demand speaker, Sharon has periodically taught bioethics and health law as an adjunct health law professor at the University of Colorado School of Law.
 She served for 20 years on the advisory board for the University of Colorado's Center for Bioethics and Humanities.

 An active member of the Colorado health care community, Sharon serves on several community boards and industry associations.
 Currently, Sharon is the chair of the LeadingAge Legal Committee serving the comprehensive trade association for the nation’s senior services organizations.
-She has been honored with the Founders' Medal of Honor from HFMA's Colorado Chapter, and she has served for 25 years as a member of the Episcopal Chancellor's Network.
+She is also on the board of Kavod Senior Life, a HUD senior living facility.
+Sharon has been honored with the Founders' Medal of Honor from HFMA's Colorado Chapter, and she has served for 25 years as a member of the Episcopal Chancellor's Network.
+She has been recognized by Best Lawyers in America and Super Lawyers in the field of health care law annually since each publication was initiated.

 Sharon joined the firm in 2015 from Caplan and Earnest, LLC, in Boulder, where she was a partner for 22 years and served as chair of the firm’s health law group.
 Previously, she worked as an associate and then a partner at Davis, Graham & Stubbs in Denver.